hmlehtinen/zodiac/README.md

 In a python application import
 `api.Zodiac`

 Instantiate it with your credentials (username, password).
-On the instance call `list_datasets` to see your available files, and then get the download link by calling `get_download_url` providing it with the filename.
+On the instance call `list_datasets` to see your available files.

+To retrieve a file, get the download link by calling `get_download_url` providing the method with the filename.